sarahhagstrom/chrome-aliaser/README.md

 Once you've entered an alias into the extension popup, you can invoke it by entering <b><i>a</i></b> followed by a space into the address bar to summon the extension omnibox, then type the alias followed by any parameter values it expects to see.

-For example, to invoke the 'cl' alias in the above screenshot, subbing <b>%s</b> with <b>seattle</b> (i.e. to go to http://seattle.craigslist.org), type this:

-`a cl seattle`

-Or to find out what the spanish translation of "good job, you!" is, just type
+For example, to invoke the <b>spanishfor</b> alias in the above screenshot to find out what the spanish translation of "good job, you!" is, just type

 `a spanishfor good job, you!`

-Neato!

-(Yes the additional two keystrokes required to invoke the omnibox are annoying, but as far as I know, there's no way around this, as this is how Chrome extensions work.
-If you know otherwise, please do let me know.)
+## Multiple parameters

+Of course, while this extension provides a handy toolbar popup reference for your aliases, if you define this as a custom search engine in Chrome instead, you can do away with the extra two keystrokes (<b>a</b> followed by <b>space</b>) at the beginning of this command.

+The service this extension really provides over Chrome's custom search engines is that it allows you to use multiple <b>%s</b> parameters in a URL.

+So for example, using the <b>bikes</b> alias in the above screenshot, the following command will take you to all Univega bikes posted for sale in Seattle's Craigslist for $200 to $600:

+`a bikes seattle univega 200 600`

 ## A few particulars

 <i>If more tokens are entered for an alias than it expects, all tokens will be lumped together and applied to the final parameter.</i>

-So for example, `a m 1443 Alabama St SF`<br>
+So for example, `a a 3 wolves howling at the moon`<br>
-will take you to `https://maps.google.com/maps?q=1443%20Alabama%20St%20SF` without complaint
+will take you to `http://www.amazon.com/s/?field-keywords=3%20wolves%20howling%20at%20the%20moon` without complaint

-<i>To send a be-spaced token to a middling parameter, use quotes.</i>
+<i>To send a spaced-out token to a middling parameter, use quotes.</i>

 So `a map "1443 Alabama St SF" bike 10`<br>
 will take you to `https://maps.google.com/maps?q=1443%20Alabama%20St%20SF&lci=bike&z=10`<br>